 We are working with the University of Kent to deliver the Succeed Programme to Year 12 students in supporting them with decision-making about higher education.
 UKC Succeed Programme.
 The University came into school to launch the programme to students.

-We will be taking a group of 50 Year 12 students to the UCAS Higher Education Fair at the University of Kent on 28th April 2022 and this will be offered again in April 2024 - watch out for information on this.
+We took a group Year 12 students to the UCAS Higher Education Fair at the University of Kent on 28th April 2022 and this will be offered again in April 2024 - watch out for information on this.